 - Country Club Bakery: This Fairmont bakery, founded by Italian immigrant Guiseppe "Joseph" Argiro, invented the now-famous pepperoni roll.

 - Hillbilly Hotdogs: What started as a small weenie stand in 1999 is now considered a bona fide institution.
 Hillbilly Hotdogs is also home to the Home Wrecker Challenge: customers who finish off a HH's signature 15-inch hot dog in under 12 minutes get it for free.

 National Restaurant Association calls restaurants a "driving force in West Virginia's economy."
 In 2016, restaurants accounted for 72,800 of the state's jobs, or about 10% of the state's total employment, and the tally is expected to grow to over 79,000 by 2026.
 Not all jobs will grow at the same rate.
 In fact, WorkForce West Virginia projects that demand for a number of professionals will remain relatively flat between 2012 and 2022.
 In these tight markets, training from culinary schools in West Virginia can be a major asset.

 The following table highlights employment projections for key culinary careers in West Virginia, plus 2013 employment and wage data from the Bureau of Labor Statistics (BLS.gov):

 Career trends can vary from one area to the next, and many West Virginia culinary school graduates will head to major population centers with more employment options.
-Here is a breakdown of 2013 culinary employment and salary information in two of the state's largest metropolitan areas.
+Here is a breakdown of culinary employment and salary information in the state's largest metropolitan areas.